 - Place the beef mince and onion in a non stick frying pan and fry for 4 - 5 minutes, breaking up meat, until cooked through.
 Drain and discard any excess fat.

-- Add the peppers, 2 tbsp of taco seasoning, tinned tomatoes and 2/3 cup of water.
+- Add the peppers, 2 tablespoon of taco seasoning, tinned tomatoes and ⅔ cup of water.
 Bring to a boil then re-duce to a simmer and cook for about about 7 minutes until thickened, stirring occasionally.

 - Add the beef to a greased oven proof casserole dish or cast iron skillet.
 Mine was a 26 x 5cm round cast iron pan.
 Then layer the sour cream and spread with a spatula and top with shredded cheese.